Vanguard Award & Residency.

 The Vanguard Award & Residency is an award and yearlong residency that celebrates the career of a singular artist who has contributed to American life and pop culture and is a part of the Joe’s Pub family of artists.
 This artist also sustains and leads their own artistic community while creating a body of work that stands apart from their peers.
 Additionally, the award answers to the music industry’s widening gaps in funding.

-Laurie Anderson is the 2020 recipient of The Joe’s Pub Vanguard Award & Residency.
+Laurie Anderson is the current recipient of The Joe’s Pub Vanguard Award & Residency.
+Her tenure, which began in 2020, was interrupted by the COVID-19 pandemic and has been extended through summer 2022.
 The writer, director, visual artist, and vocalist is honored for her prolific career as a creative pioneer inspiring audiences with her groundbreaking works – daring multi-media presentations and innovative use of technology across the worlds of art, theater and experimental music.

 Laurie Anderson's 2020 Curated Performance Series: